abdousameh/nest-js-example/README.md

   }
 ```

 This exception filter is installed but it is not working.
 When I upload a file no problem.
-When there another error like user yet exist when you try to create one, it does not work because exception filter intercept all exceptions.
+When I try to create a user, there is an error like user yet exist when you try to create one.
+It does not work because exception filter intercept all exceptions.
 On exception filter there is <span style="color: #00BFFF"><em>@Catch()</em></span> without any filter.
 When modify the catch as <span style="color: #00BFFF"><em>@Catch(UploadError)</em></span>, it is working for user creation but not for avatar file uploading. <span style="color: red">For me, it seems to be a bug.
 Don't use this exception filter as it.
-A bug correction has to done or somebody has to explain to me how to do.</span>
+A bug correction has to be done or somebody has to explain to me how to do.</span>

 # 6 - Middleware